dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &attribute=AMpUYgxuCaE&ou=DiszpKrYNg8;yMCshbaVExv

-A query for instances where one attribute is included in the response and one attribute us used as a
+A query for instances where one attribute is included in the response and one attribute is used as a
     filter:

     /api/33/trackedEntityInstances/query.json?attribute=zHXD5Ve1Efw:EQ:A